WaveProp/WaveProp/docs/src/Tutorials/soundsoft_scattering.md

 Now that we have seen how to solve a scattering problem, let us make $\Gamma$ slightly more complicated by adding more obstacles.
-This can be achieved easily by creating a vector `ParametricBody` as follows:
+This can be achieved easily by creating a vector `ClosedEntity` as follows:
 ```@example soundsoft-scattering sound-soft-scattering
 r     = 0.25
 geo   = [Circle(radius=r,center=(-0.5,-sqrt(3)/4)), Circle(radius=r,center=(0.5,-sqrt(3)/4)), Circle(radius=r,center=(0,sqrt(3)/4))]